Free Online Microsoft Training

 2. Click OK again on the Excel Options dialog box.

-4. Type in ANY one of the entries you included in your list, it doesn’t have to be the first item in the list.
+3. Type in one of the entries you included in your custom list, it doesn’t have to be the first item in the list.

-7. You will see a prompt on the screen as you fill the list further where Excel shows you how far through the list you are:
+6. You will see a prompt on the screen where Excel shows you how far through the custom list you are:

-1. In my example, I have started the pattern a few entries in, not at the start, if I need to have the full list, I can use AutoFill to backwards fill the list back up to include the entries I initially missed:
+1. In my example, I have started the pattern a few entries in, not at the start.
+If I want to insert the full list, I can use AutoFill to backwards fill the list to include the entries I initially missed:

-1. Remember a custom list can be auto-filled either vertical, as I have done in my example, or vertically.
+1. Remember a custom list can be filled either vertical, as I have done in my example, or horizontally.
 The list will be available in ANY Excel workbook, new or old, as the Custom List feature is part of the Excel program as a whole and not specific to just one workbook.

 Edit a custom list

-If you need to edit any entries within a custom list, follow these steps:
+If you need to edit any entries, follow these steps:

 1. Click the File tab and select Options from the menu.